densitydesign/teaching-dd15/content/syllabus/body.md

 Output of this phase is the design of a series of visualizations - both for a web format and a printed edition - that represent a first perspective or angle to access the chosen issue.

 ## Learning goals
-1. *Data handling.* Students will learn how to manage data, from the choice of sources, to analysis and manipulation of the gathered data.
+1. *To manage data* from the choice of sources, to analysis and manipulation of the gathered data.
-2. *Information visualization principles.* Students will learn the basics of information visualization discipline and the role of communication design.
-They will learn how to choose visual variables for mapping data and how to apply them.
-3. *Introduction to HTML.* Basic knowledge required to create a static single web page.
+2. To know the *theoretical context of information visualization* and how to apply it to the design of visualizations.
+3. To choose visual variables for mapping data, *design visualization*, provide needed context for tis reading/decoding.
+4. To create *simple HTML responsive pages* for presenting a design project.

 # Second phase: Data as Artifact
-### Visualizing controversies collecting data from the Web
+### Issue mapping with digital methods
 In the second phase of the course each group analyze their topic using digital methods.
 Digital methods are “techniques for the study of societal change and cultural condition with online data” (Rogers, 2019).
 Here, students learn how to map a controversial issue by collecting, analysing, and visualising data from online sources (e.g. search engines and social media platforms).

 The process is question-driven: from research questions, students design protocols for data collection and analysis, and produce research findings using data visualizations.
 At the same time, students are also asked to trace and make explicit their process by designing protocol diagrams: flowcharts presenting research questions and research steps in a compact visual form (Niederer and Colombo, 2019).